sodascience/metasyn/docs/source/usage/cli.rst

 1. **Install Docker:** If Docker isn't already set up on your machine, please follow the instructions on `Docker's official website <https://docs.docker.com/get-docker/>`_.

-2. **Pull the Metasyn Docker Image:** After successfully installing Docker, you can download the Metasyn Docker image from Docker Hub using the following command.
+2. **Pull the metasyn Docker Image:** After successfully installing Docker, you can download the metasyn Docker image from Docker Hub using the following command.

    .. code-block:: console

       docker pull sodateam/metasyn

-3. **Run Metasyn's CLI via Docker:** Once the Docker image is downloaded, you can use the following command to run the Metasyn CLI within a Docker container, and simultaneously set the working directory (which we denote as `wd` in this case).
+3. **Run metasyn's CLI via Docker:** Once the Docker image is downloaded, you can use the following command to run a metasyn CLI command within a Docker container (in this case ``--help``), and simultaneously set the working directory (which we denote as `wd` in this case).

    .. tab:: Windows

       .. code-block:: console

-         docker run -v %cd%:/wd sodascience/metasyn --help
+         docker run -v %cd%:/wd sodateam/metasyn --help

    .. tab:: Unix or MacOS:

       .. code-block:: console

-         docker run -v $pwd:/wd sodascience/metasyn --help
+         docker run -v $(pwd):/wd sodateam/metasyn --help

 The Metasyn CLI should now be up and running within the Docker container and ready for use!